LiDAR and Survey

 Land Cover Modeling

-During the Storm water coalition’s 2008 a data gap was found, there was no real estimate for the total percentage of the County that was impervious.
+During the Storm water coalition’s 2008 summer work, a data gap was found, there was no real estimate for the total percentage of the County that was impervious.
 Using some intern time we were able to create a Land Cover model using IDRISI and the 2005 New York State Ortho Imagery.
-This project only looked at areas within the color portion of the NYS Ortho database but from that we had a 12% of impervious surface.
+This project only looked at areas within the color portion of the NYS Ortho database but from that we had 12% of impervious surface.
 In 2009 New York State flew the Ortho Imagery again and this time it included the entire County with four-band (red, green, blue, and near infrared) imagery.
 This model is in the early stages and percentages have not been calculated yet.

-Asset Management Improvement Through GIS & Hansen
+Asset Management Improvement Though GIS & Hansen

-Environmental Services is currently into its fifth year of utilizing GIS and Hansen technologies to manage various assets throughout the County.
+Environmental Services is currently into its eighth year of utilizing GIS and Hansen technologies to manage various assets throughout the County.
 In 2001/2002, DES staff used GPS receivers to collect approximately 60,000 sewer assets within the City of Rochester and the Gates, Chili, Ogden Sewer Districts.
 While locating sewers, we also mapped our fiber optic conduit that had been put in the ground during the previous ten years.
 With fiber going in the ground on a regular basis, we decided to purchase an extension for ArcMap (called OSPInsight) to help manage our fiber cables down to the strand level.
 As recently as 2006, we've been working with Monroe County DOT to map all of the County-owned street lights, power points and pull boxes.
 Once everything was mapped, we were able to take that data and populate a work order management system which we know as Hansen.
 It was a long road to get where we are today, but we are taking advantage of several benefits by using these systems.

 One of the obvious benefits of having our assets mapped in GIS is the reduction of "paper clutter".
 Crews no longer have to carry along the rolled up Mile Square maps that got wet when it rained or crumpled up when put behind the seat.
 Instead, most vehicles are now equipped with rugged laptops that can be updated on a regular basis.
 Also, by combining GIS basemap data with aerial photography, the field technician will have a good sense of where he/she is when in the field looking for these assets.
 The most important benefit from this conversion is the fact that our data helps the field crews and dispatchers communicate more efficiently.
 Each asset in GIS is linked to Hansen by a unique ID number which can eliminate confusion when discussions take place over the radio.